talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 $loyaltyProgramId = 56; // int | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $integrationId = 'integrationId_example'; // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
 $status = 'active'; // string | Filter points based on their status.
-$subledgerId = 'subledgerId_example'; // string | The ID of the subledger by which we filter the data.
+$subledgerId = array('subledgerId_example'); // string[] | Filter the results by a list of subledger IDs.
+To include multiple IDs, repeat the parameter for each one, for example, `?subledgerId=id1&subledgerId=id2`.
+The response contains only data associated with the specified subledgers.
 $customerSessionIDs = array('customerSessionIDs_example'); // string[] | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
 $transactionUUIDs = array('transactionUUIDs_example'); // string[] | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
 $pageSize = 50; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 You can enter one of the following values:  - `startDate`: Sorts the results by the start date of the points. - `expiryDate`: Sorts the results by the expiry date of the points.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You can only sort by one field at a time.

 try {
     $result = $apiInstance->getLoyaltyProgramProfilePoints($loyaltyProgramId, $integrationId, $status, $subledgerId, $customerSessionIDs, $transactionUUIDs, $pageSize, $skip, $sort);